Operation Shylock: Reception

+Despite high expectations and a seven-figure sum paid to Roth for the novel, it was not received warmly by critics.

 Roth's long-time professional acquaintance John Updike gave the novel a famously caustic review in The New Yorker.
 Updike found the book "an orgy of argumentation...this hard-pressed reviewer was reminded not only of Shaw but of Hamlet, which also has too many characters, numerous long speeches, and a vacillating, maddening hero who in the end shows the right stuff."
 Updike closed with the admonition, "It should be read by anyone who cares about (1) Israel and its repercussions, (2) the development of the postmodern, deconstruction-minded novel, (3) Philip Roth."
+Norman Lebrecht similarly criticized the novel for "self-obsession", and said that it failed both as fiction and as autobiographical confession.
+Philip Hensher called the book an "immoral misuse of fiction", praising it as a technical achievement but castigating it for its portrayal of Palestinians and anti-Zionism.

 In The New York Times Book Review, novelist and poet D. M. Thomas called the novel "an impassioned quarrel...Despite the seriousness of its theme, the book carries the feeling of creative joy.
 One feels that Roth feels that he's let rip."
+In Time, Paul Gray called the book "a lot of fun" and observed "Roth has not riffed with quite this comic abandon since Portnoy’s Complaint.
+And the social and historical range of Operation Shylock is broader than anything the author has attempted before."